vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 20 CTest targets pass, including seven/fourteen-bit resolution and pan/LFO
 coverage.

+### Build SNES instruments from one validated sample list

+Return a plain vector of validated BRR samples and accept a span when building sample values.
+Remove the catalog wrapper and its cached directory range;
+compute that range from the retained entries when constructing annotations.
+WolfTeam already filtered its catalog after reading it, leaving the old range covering rejected entries.
+The focused filtering regression fails before this change and passes afterward.

+GraphRes and Prism filter the validated list directly.
+Prism reads tuning and ADSR at instrument construction, removing its temporary Patch type and collection pass.
+Compile, Itikiti, and Neverland also leave BRR validation to the shared reader.
+Existing instrument-table boundaries and format-specific discovery rules remain intact.
+BRR loop construction uses the reader's validated bounds.

+This removes 66 production lines.
+Existing fixtures cover sorted SRCNs, alias identity, loop lengths, malformed samples, and Prism's unreferenced instruments; the short filtering regression checks the annotation actually built for retained samples.
+The full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,